-There are boatloads of great Mavic Pro accessories, but some are way more useful and important than others.
+There are boatloads of great DJI Mavic Pro accessories, but some are way more useful and important than others.

 In this post I am going to break down all the accessories I believe can really improve your Mavic Pro flying experience.